hzhreal/HTOS/TUTORIAL.md

 //

-**cheats**: Accepts a savegame that you can add quick cheats to (second layer of encryption can be present).
+**quick cheats**: Accepts a savegame that you can add quick cheats to (second layer of encryption can be present).
 The bot will prompt you with a UI that you can use to add whatever cheats that is available.
 **Parameters**
 - game, select the game of the savefile
 - savefile, the file itself

+//

+**quick codes**: Accepts a savegame that you can apply save wizard quick codes to (must be fully decrypted).
+**Paremeters**
+- codes, the save wizard quick codes
+- savegame, the file itself, must be fully decrypted
+- endianness, try without this parameter first, if it does not work put it to big
+The save you input must be fully decrypted, then you can encrypt with the bot, however if there is a type of encryption/checksum that is not implemented in the bot it will not work.

 //